3. Unlawful assembly (S.18 Public Order Ordinance)

 It does not matter whether the assembly started out as a lawful assembly.
 If 3 or more people in that assembly acted in a disorderly, intimidating, insulting, or provocative manner together and cause a reasonable fear that a breach of the peace may result, it will become an unlawful assembly.

 This element reflects the ‘corporate nature’ of this offence.
-The unlawful assembly is made up of those who behave in the prescribed manner.
-Therefore, if there was only one person out of those who assembled together conducted himself in the prescribed manner he could not be guilty of this offence.
+The unlawful assembly is made up of those who behave in the prohibited manner.
+Therefore, if there was only one person out of those who assembled together conducted himself in the prescribed manner, he could not be guilty of this offence.

 “Disorderly, intimidating, insulting or provocative manner”